-What is hydrotherapy?
+What is aquatic therapy?

-Hydrotherapy is the use of water in the treatment of different conditions, including arthritis and related rheumatic complaints.
-Hydrotherapy differs from swimming because it involves special exercises that you do in a warm-water pool.
+Aquatic therapy, or hydrotherapy as it's also known, involves special exercises that you do in a warm-water pool.
 The water temperature is usually 33–36ºC, which is warmer than a typical swimming pool.

-Is hydrotherapy similar to spa therapy?
+Is aquatic therapy similar to spa therapy?

-How does hydrotherapy help?
+How does aquatic therapy help?

-Hydrotherapy can help you in a number of different ways:
+Aquatic therapy can help you in a number of different ways: